 Today the categories are Best Fiction, Best First Fiction, True Crime and a Lifetime Achievement Award.
 Now run by the Australian Crime Writers Association, there are plans to move the Ned Kelly Awards around Australia.

-Thanks to the support of ACWA members, the generosity of various publishers and grants received from Copyright Agency Limited (CAL), we aim to make the Ned Kelly Awards a highlight of the Australian publishing and literary calendar, promoting the very best crime writing this country has to offer.
+Thanks to the support of ACWA members, the generosity of various publishers, grants received from Copyright Agency Limited (CAL) and a major sponsorship agreement with Booktopia, we aim to make the Ned Kelly Awards a highlight of the Australian publishing and literary calendar, promoting the very best crime writing this country has to offer.